 - Southern Mac and Cheese

-If brisket is unavailable, which other meat do you recommend for the Instant Pot Collard Greens?
+If brisket is unavailable, which other smoked meats do you recommend for the Instant Pot Collard Greens?

-Smoked pork (ham hocks and neck bones) are extremely popular options and typically used.
+Smoked pork (ham hocks and neck bones) or smoked turkey are extremely popular options and typically used.
 For non-pork eaters, smoked turkey wings or necks are great substitutes as well.

 Can I use bagged pre-packaged greens?

-Bagged collards work just fine.
-It’s just a preference or availability thing.
-Obviously pre-packaged versions save you time, but they’re pretty tasty too in this recipe.
+I'm partial to fresh collards, but bagged collards work just fine.
+It's just a preference or availability thing.
+Obviously pre-packaged versions save you time, but they're pretty tasty too in this recipe.
+Don't trust their cleanliness though.
+You'll still want to give them a rinse for piece of mind.

 How long do you cook collard greens in the Instant Pot?